4d6174686973/winmf/README.md

 Follow these steps

-1) Open project in devcontainer

-2) Run `npm install -g pnpm` in terminal
+1. Run `npm install -g pnpm` in terminal

-3) Run `pnpm update` to update the dependencies.
+2. Run `pnpm update` to update the dependencies.

-4) Run `pnpm i` to install the dependencies.
+3. Run `pnpm i` to install the dependencies.

-5) Run `pnpm dev` to start the development server and visit localhost:3000.
+4. Run `pnpm dev` to start the development server and visit localhost:3000.